hull-ships/hull-incoming-webhooks/assets/readme.md

 # Incoming Webhooks

-The Incoming Webhooks Connector enables you to process Webhooks from external systems and update your user and account data in Hull by writing Javascript.
+The Incoming Webhooks Connector lets you process Webhooks from external systems and ingest them to update user and account data in Hull by writing Javascript.

 ## Getting Started